ebzzry/ebzzry.github.io/en/src/squandered.md

 by curiosity, we discover yet another realm of possibilities—we find ourselves immersed in dimensions never before heard or seen, and no matter how much dirt and mud we lather up to our bodies, we did not care.
 All that mattered to us was to have fun in walking the unending journey of discovery.
-And yet, we learned.
+Yet, we learned.

 It is ironic that just when we think we are already old enough to venture the world unaided by our training wheels, we smother ourselves with mediocre goals of pseudo-discovery.
 When the curtain is unveiled, we are confronted by an unsettling sight—we have lost the drive that once propelled us to have insights.
 We grew afraid to exercise the same techniques and principles we had once as children.
 We stopped ourselves from making curious inquisitions about what’s out there.
 We have made ourselves feel comfortable with what is served on the institutionalized plates, without the slightest attempt to bolster up to devise questions.